Putre

 On March 6, 2011, a 6.2 magnitude earthquake centered 110 km beneath Putre shook northern Chile and southern Peru, causing no injuries and only minor damage.

 Climate

-According to the Köppen climate classification, Putre has a tundra climate (ET), bordering closely on a cold desert climate (BWk).
+According to the Köppen climate classification, Putre has an alpine tundra climate (ET) bordering on a Cold Semi-arid climate (BSk).

 Demographics

 According to the 2002 census of the National Statistics Institute, Putre had 1,977 inhabitants (1,345 men and 632 women).
 Of these, 1,235 (62.5%) lived in urban areas and 742 (38.5%) in rural areas.
 The population fell by 29.5% (826 persons) between the 1992 and 2002 censuses.

 Administration

-As a commune, Putre is a third-level administrative division of Chile administered by a municipal council, headed by a mayor alcalde who is directly elected every four years.
+As a commune, Putre is a third-level administrative division of Chile administered by a municipal council, headed by a mayor (alcalde) who is directly elected every four years.
+Since August 2023 the mayor has been Javier Tito Huaylla (Ind./UDI), who was elected by the communal council following the former mayor Maricel Gutiérrez Castro (Ind.) died in July 2023.
+The communal council has the following members: